scott-anderson-wc/cs210pub/lectures/L01/env-html-urls.md

 the latter is an absolute URL, so that when we moved the files, the absolute URL was no longer correct, but the relative one was *still correct*.

-In general, use relative URLs for related parts of a project.
+In general, use relative URLs for related parts of a project (files that will move *together*)

 [Learn more about
 URLs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL)

-## Share your workspaces with me!
+## Share your workspace with me!

-Create *two* workspaces, one public and one private.
-Call them `cs204` and `cs204private`
+Create one container.
+Call it `cs204`

-1.  use the private one for assignments.
-You can share it with your partner, but no one else will be able to look at it, so your work is secure (you don't want other students cheating off you -- unlikely but possible)
+* use it for all your work.
+You can share it with your partner, on an assignment, and revoke that sharing later.
+No one else will be able to look at it, so your work is secure (you don't want other students cheating off you -- unlikely but possible)
-1. use the public one for work in class and other occasions when your code is not your own

-You can create other workspaces if you want, for other projects, but the free C9 service limits you to one *private* workspace, so use the private one for CS 204 assignments

-But, please *share* your workspaces with me and with our tutor.
-You can share it read-write (RW) or read-only (R), but I recommend RW so that, if necessary, the tutor (Emily Wang) and I can modify your files.
-Please share with these two email addresses
+But, please *share* your workspace with me and with our tutor.

 * `scott.anderson@wellesley.edu`
-* `ewang10@wellesley.edu`
+* `sxu5@wellesley.edu`

 ## About our book